Suicide Season: Critical reception

-Upon its release, the album was met with mixed reviews.
-While some music critics praised the album as being more musically diverse and powerful, others were not so pleased with the change in direction from the earlier deathcore sound of the band's previous album.
+Upon its release, the album was met with a warmer reception than the band's debut: Count Your Blessings.
+While some were not so pleased with the change in direction from the earlier deathcore sound of the band's previous album and the lyric writing continued to receive some criticism in certain areas, Suicide Season was generally seen as a notable improvement over their debut record, with praise aimed at the shift in sound to a more refined musical direction rooted in metalcore, the more mature songwriting and the instrumentation, along with its willingness to experiment with elements of other genres.
 Tom Forget of AllMusic wrote that the album is filled with "Intricately constructed and refreshingly unpredictable songs", citing Bring Me the Horizon as one of Britain's first metalcore bands to "make any waves."
 Phillip May praised the band's ditching of deathcore and new adoption of metalcore, writing on RockLouder that "One of Suicide Season's greatest assets is its sense of menace.
 BMTH were always meant to be a terrifying prospect, but Count Your Blessings was so messy its attempts to be something dangerous were laughable.
 But here, by allowing layers and riffs time to breathe, efforts like the title track prove far more intimidating than any lightning-paced deathcore mush ever could."
 Ryan Williams of Thrash Hits gave the album a rating of 4.5 out of 6, writing that although some of Sykes' lyrics are "cheap", "It's easy to focus on the obvious and the silly but there are some seriously strong developments to BMTH's newly-matured music.
 The results are occasionally astounding."